ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-posing* that hAhad
-been asked his own name.
-The ceremony tl\
-on, and the infant was duly christened John, jm
-to the astonishment of all, the mother informdmHS
-Priest that it was a female !
-TWi so excited fW
-holv •™dy^” that he fr&quot; -T— &gt;,*
-poor god-father, and hi™ * sound thrashing
-on the spot, and would accept no explanation or
-apology for such an apparent outrage upon the dig­
-nity of his office.
-An eye witness of the scene adds
-that when the unfortunate victim of priestly wrath
-humbly implored forgiveness for his mistake, he
-was again greeted with a most ungraceful kick_
-Springfield Gazette.
 Eloquent Extract.—“Generation after gene­
 ration,” says an eloquent writer, “ have felt as we
 feel, and their fellows were as active in life as ours